rozek/banglejs-2-activities/README.md

 <br clear="left">
 &nbsp;<br>

-As before, here is again a similar image generated using 24-bit graphics while being converted to 3-bit colors:
+As before, here is again a similar image generated using 24-bit graphics during a conversion to 3-bit colors:

 ![](Colors/ColorStripe-Conversion.png)